fluentglobe/fluentglobe.github.io/lesson/en-4.md

 ### More words

+* How long have you been in...?
+* what's the best thing about...?
+* What's the worst thing about...?
+* What brings you to...?
-* How do you do?
+* What do you think about...?
-* How's it going?
-* I'll see you soon.
+* What do you like about the city?
-* Bye for now.
-* How's life treating you?
-* I enjoyed talking to you.
-* Good luck and safe travels.
+* What's London like?
-* Have a safe trip.
+* It's a great city to live
+* There's lots to do
+* The people are nice
+* The people are friendly
+* Nightlife
-* Happy birthday.
+* It's multicultural
-* Have a good one.
-* Bless you.
+* It's expensive
-* Get well soon.
-* Cheers
+* It's congested
-* Many happy returns
-* Well done on passing your examn.
-* Congratulations on getting the job.